webcoderspeed/logitron/README.md

 ---

 ## Contribution
-Logitron is an **open-source project** designed to make logging simple and efficient for developers.
+nodejs-logitron is an **open-source project** designed to make logging simple and efficient for developers.
 We welcome contributions from the community to improve and enhance the library.

 ### How to Contribute
 - Fork the repository